TaiAgno/MR-Mission5-G1/README.md

 ### Errors

-* To be assessed - ongoing project
+* There are a few layout functionalities which are being reviewed, and will be so up until submission.

 ## Review

 Reviews of any kind will be highly appreciated.

-Please make a pull request and review the code adding your comments.

 ## Author

-Tai Agnoletto - Collaborator added: Keyz Mareko
+Tai Agnoletto

 Group 1, Dev Team, Mission Ready (October 2023 intake)